andrew/pycon/slides.md

 ```

 - Long-lived token stored as a repo secret
-- The credential that makes any of the other audits worth exploiting
+- The most valuable target for other vectors
 - **44,181** repos still on tokens (~78% of `gh-action-pypi-publish` users)
 - Including `six` (896M/mo), `fsspec` (616M), `sqlalchemy` (335M)